Aurochs (cow)

 How it shapes the landscape

-Cattle are habitual grazers.
+Cattle, such as the extinct aurochs, are habitual grazers.
 They love fine grasses and flowering plants in spring and summer.
-Their grazing enables a wonderful array of wildflowers to coexist in swards by ensuring more boisterous species can’t dominate.
+Their grazing enables a wonderful array of wildflowers to coexist in swards by ensuring more boisterous plant species can’t dominate.
 They nibble at the shoots of shrubs and young trees, break up shrublands and create and maintain diverse mosaics of open vegetation.

 Where it likes to be

-Aurochs would have been wanderers, roaming across huge landscapes, between open grasslands and shady woodlands, in search of the freshest vegetation and evading the attention of larger predators.
+Aurochs would have been widespread wanderers, roaming across huge landscapes, between open grasslands and shady woodlands, in search of the freshest vegetation while evading the attention of larger predators.
+Their range stretched from southern Scandinavia to North Africa and from the UK to Central Asia.

 How much space they need

-Hardy native cattle today will get on well in a few tens of hectares but herds will start to act more naturally wild in thousands, or tens of thousands, of hectares.
+Hardy native cattle today can thrive within a few tens of hectares, but herds will only start to act more naturally wild – and so shape the landscape around them as described above – when they have access to thousands, or tens of thousands, of hectares.

 Background story

-As human influence increased, the space available for free-ranging wild cattle declined.
+Around 1300 BC, the aurochs disappeared from Britain, mainly due to habitat loss and hunting.
 Their place was taken by our own domesticated grazers.
-Wild aurochs survived in Europe until 1627 when the last known individuals died in Poland’s Jaktorow Forest.
+Wild aurochs survived in Europe until 1627 when the last known individual died in Poland’s Jaktorow Forest.
 Their DNA lives on in our hardier native breeds, such as the Highland and Longhorn.
 These breeds provide a worthy stand-in for aurochs in rewilding projects.

 Can we have them in Britain?

-The aurochs is dead and gone, but back-breeding of its closest living relatives in Europe has produced the Tauros, its closest descendant.
-Rewilding Europe has introduced the tauros to the Coa Valley in Portugal and the Danube Delta (Read more about tauros on the Rewilding Europe website).
+Back-breeding the aurochs’ closest living relatives in Europe has produced the tauros, its closest living descendant.
+Rewilding Europe has successfully introduced the tauros to the Côoa Valley in Portugal and the Danube Delta.

-In Britain, hardy native cattle are one of the more straightforward ecosystem engineers to accommodate.
+In Britain, hardy native cattle, such as Highland cattle, are one of the more straightforward species used to replicate some of the ecological roles once fulfilled by the aurochs.
 However, letting them be properly wild is difficult because of legislation governing livestock.

 In summary